-- Beliefs, Teachings and Practices (50% of the qualification) Students are required to study two religions in depth.
-We will study Christianity and Islam. - Ethical and Philosophical Studies (50% of the qualification) Students are required to focus on one religion for this unit.
-We will focus upon Christianity.
+Beliefs, Teachings and Practices (50% of the qualification)

+You are required to study two religions in depth.
+We will study Christianity and Islam.

+Ethical and Philosophical Studies (50% of the qualification)

+We will mainly focus on Christianity for these units, however some refence to other religious traditions will be made.